IncubatorShokuhou/SolarSeer/README.md

    For the password of these files, please contact mingliangbai@outlook.com.
 4. Install packages using the command ```pip install -r requirement.txt ``` .
 5. Run the 'inference.py' file.
 The generated forecasts will be saved in 'results' folder.

+Reference
+---
+If you find it useful, cite it using:

+@article{bai2025solarseer,
+  title={SolarSeer: Ultrafast and accurate 24-hour solar irradiance forecasts outperforming numerical weather prediction across the USA}, author={Bai, Mingliang and Fang, Zuliang and Tao, Shengyu and Xiang, Siqi and Bian, Jiang and Xiang, Yanfei and Zhao, Pengcheng and Jin, Weixin and Weyn, Jonathan A and Dong, Haiyu and others}, journal={arXiv preprint arXiv:2508.03590}, year={2025}
+}